Waino/dockerdo/README.rst

 * Starts the container on the remote host.
 * Mounts the container filesystem using ``sshfs`` into ``${WORK_DIR}/container``.
 * Accepts the arguments for ``docker run``.
+* Always run this command in the background ``dockerdo run &``.
+  The command will continue running in the background to maintain the master ssh connection.
 * To record filesystem events, use ``dockerdo run --record &``.
   The command will continue running in the background to record events using inotify.